Ankitraha/threat-classification-using-audio-input/README.md

 Contributions to the Threat Classification Model project are welcome!
 If you have any suggestions, bug reports, or would like to add new features, please submit a pull request.
 Ensure that you follow the established coding style and include appropriate tests.

+## License

+The Threat Classification Model is released under the MIT License.
+You are free to modify and use the model for both commercial and non-commercial purposes.

 ## Contact

  If you have any questions, feedback, or inquiries, please contact us at rahaankit2001@gmail.com